john-cd/rust_howto/bk/src/categories/aerospace_drones/_index.md

  Rust Crates:

-- mavlink: For MAVLink encoding/decoding.
+- `mavlink`: For MAVLink encoding/decoding.
-- Link to embedded-hal: For hardware abstraction (if working with embedded systems).
+- Link to `embedded-hal`: For hardware abstraction (if working with embedded systems).
 - pid: For PID controller implementation.
-- Link to nalgebra: For linear algebra (essential for control algorithms).
+- Link to `nalgebra`: For linear algebra (essential for control algorithms).
-- Link to num-traits & num-complex: For numerical and complex number operations.
+- Link to `num-traits` & `num-complex`: For numerical and complex number operations.

 Sensor Integration: